Thank you for your response

 Equity funds primarily invest your money into equity shares of different companies.
 These companies are large-cap, mid-cap and small-cap.
 The fund manager allocates funds to these companies based on the fund’s investment objective.

 Your return on investment depends upon the rise or fall in the prices of these shares in the stock market.
 Wealth accumulation occurs by way of increase in fund NAV and dividend receipts.
 Your long-term capital gains are taxed at a rate of 10%.
 Equity funds are ideal for long-term investment of >7 years.

-Based on Market Capitalisation equity funds can be classified as
+Based on Market Capitalisation equity funds can be classified as:

 Your return on investment ultimately depends upon the selection of the right fund.
 For an informed decision making, you may use the following criteria: